Megaemce/shan_shui/public/readmeDocs.md

 ![man](https://raw.githubusercontent.com/Megaemce/shan_shui/main/public/img/render_scheme.png)

-On your current screen, multiple frames may intersect with each other, comprising one to five layers and containing various structures formed by numerous elements.
+On your current screen, multiple frames may intersect with each other, comprising many layers and containing various structures formed by numerous elements.

 ## 📦 Examples of rendered components